stealthman22/movie-pal/src/react.md

 we must always provide a key in react when we loop through things

 Props in jsx default to true unless we gve it a value

+If you do not want to keep typing out state, it makes sense to destructure it further, using mulitlevel destructuring